cds-snc/tech-choices/src/pages/wet-boew.md

 - Doesn't work with some modern frameworks (i.e: Reactjs)
 - Lack of resources to maintain
 - Large package size means slow to download
+- latest version of WET 4 has insecure jquery library
+- Heaviliy reliant on jquery
+- Doesnt' work well with Modern Frameworks that have Server Side Rendering
 <div>